China’s state media focuses on US divisions as America awaits election results

 By Nectar Gan and Simone McCarthy, CNN

-Hong Kong (CNN) — As the election results roll in and America holds its breath, Chinese state media hasn’t missed the chance to accentuate US political polarization – and play up the threat of post-vote turmoil in its democratic superpower rival.
+Hong Kong (CNN) — As the US election results began to roll in, Chinese state media didn’t miss the chance to accentuate America’s political polarization – and play up the threat of post-vote turmoil in its democratic superpower rival.

 Beijing has long bristled at Washington’s criticism of its one-party authoritarian rule.
 Under leader Xi Jinping, who has cleared the way to rule for life, its mouthpieces have increasingly scoffed at the American political system and liberal democracy.